mihaicrisanbodea/programming-enclosures/README.md

 ___

 **Awaiting inside a lock** is not allowed because it would produce a deadlock.<br/>
-A better approach to allow only one thread at a time to execute certain asynchronous operations can be done by keeping the other threads busy.<br/>
-In terms of implementation, this can be done very easy.
+A better approach to allow only one thread at a time to execute certain asynchronous operations can be done by keeping the other threads busy.
+In terms of implementation, this can be achieved very easy.
 ```csharp
  int numberOfThreadsToAllowConcurentAccess = 1;
  SemaphoreSlim _semaphoreSlim = new SemaphoreSlim(numberOfThreadsToAllowConcurentAccess);<br/>